 On December 3, 2020, we entered into a definitive agreement with Serometrix to in-license its oral, small molecule PCSK9 inhibitor program.
 Serometrix developed the oral PCSK9 inhibitor program with its proprietary technology to discover drugs for challenging protein targets.
+On July 6, 2023, the Company provided notice to Serometrix of its intent to terminate the licensing agreement between the Company and Serometrix dated December 3, 2020.
+The agreement terminated as of August 5, 2023.
+The Company expects to continue to advance its internal pipeline assets, including next-generation ACLY inhibitors.

 On April 26, 2021, we entered into a license and collaboration agreement with DS.
 Pursuant to the agreement, we granted DS exclusive development and commercialization rights to bempedoic acid and the bempedoic acid / ezetimibe combination tablet in South Korea, Taiwan, Hong Kong, Thailand, Vietnam, Brazil, Macao, Cambodia and Myanmar, or the DS Territory.
 The agreement allows for potential expansion across geographies including Saudi Arabia, Kuwait, Oman, UAE, Qatar, Bahrain, Yemen, Colombia and other Latin American countries.
 Except for certain development activities in South Korea and Taiwan, DS will be responsible for development and commercialization in these territories.
+On January 3, 2024, we announced that after a transition period, DS will assume sole responsibility for the manufacture of NILEMDO and NUSTENDI for the DS Territory and that we granted DS the exclusive rights for clinical development, regulatory activities, manufacture and commercialization of a bempedoic acid/ezetimibe/statin triple combination pill in the DS Territory.